Theoretical constraints on brane inflation and cosmic superstring radiation: Brane inflation within string theory

 \subsection{Constraints from supergravity}

-Several recent papers have addressed the consistency of having constant (field-independent) FI terms in a supergravity theory~\cite{FI-SUGRA,Komargodski:2010rb}.
-Although there is no problem with having such terms in a supersymmetric theory, inconsistencies arise when such a theory is gauged.~\footnote{This holds in flat space.
-We refer the reader to Section~\ref{braneantibrane} for a discussion in the case of an AdS space, as studied in Ref.~\cite{Adams:2011vw}.} These inconsistencies can be understood in different ways~\cite{FI-SUGRA,Komargodski:2010rb}, but in each case the conclusion is the same: field-independent FI terms are inconsistent in supergravity.
+Several recent papers have addressed the consistency of having constant (field-independent) FI terms in a supergravity theory~\cite{FI-SUGRA,Komargodski:2010rb}.\footnote{These papers deal with the special case of supergravity theories obtained by coupling a rigid supersymmetric theory to supergravity, i.e. the case when the Bagger-Witten line bundle is trivial and the K\"ahler form exact.
+See e.g. \cite{Hellerman:2010fv} for further details.} Although there is no problem with having such terms in a supersymmetric theory, inconsistencies arise when such a theory is gauged. \footnote{ This holds in flat space.
+See Section \ref{braneantibrane} for a discussion of the situation in AdS, studied in \cite{Adams:2011vw}.} These inconsistencies can be understood in different ways~\cite{FI-SUGRA,Komargodski:2010rb}, but in each case the conclusion is the same: field-independent FI terms are inconsistent in supergravity.

 The same arguments rule out non-exact K\"ahler forms.
 In an equivalent way, theories with a K\"ahler form that is not exact, or which have a field-independent FI term, do not have a globally well-defined Ferrara-Zumino (FZ) multiplet~\cite{FI-SUGRA, Komargodski:2010rb}.~\footnote{If the theory has a continuous R-symmetry, one can couple to supergravity using the so-called ${\cal R}$-multiplet.
 However, in both cases --- gauging the theory by using either the FZ-multiplet or the ${\cal R}$-multiplet --- the resulting on-shell theory has a continuous global symmetry~\cite{FI-SUGRA}, and gravity theories with continuous global symmetries are expected to be inconsistent ({\sl see e.g.}, Ref.~\cite{Banks:2010zn}, where it is argued that in quantum gravity models there are no global symmetries and all continuous gauge groups are compact).
 When one has an FI term but no R-symmetry, one can couple to the S-multiplet, which interpolates between the FZ- and R-multiplets.
 The resulting supergravity theory contains an additional massless chiral superfield $\Phi$.
 It can equivalently be obtained by first adding such a field to the rigid theory so that the system including $\Phi$ has an FZ multiplet and can be coupled to supergravity as usual.
 This renders the FI term field-dependent and the moduli space non-compact~\cite{FI-SUGRA, Komargodski:2010rb}. }